raj-pranav/learn-solidity/Tutorials/Beginners/15-Mapping-in-solidity.md

 - Hashtable storing keys and corresponding value
 - keyType can be value types such as uint, address or bytes
 - valueType can be any type including another mapping or an array
-- Maapings are not iterable
+- Mappings are not iterable
 - Mappings do not have a length
-- Mappings can be of nested type as well (meaning one mapping inside other)
+- Mappings can be of `nested type` as well (meaning one mapping inside other)
 - Mapping can only be used for state variables (a storage refernce type)